gaonian/HexoDocument/iOS/reduceApp.md

+---
+title: One Quick Way to Drastically Reduce your iOS App's Download Size
+categories: iOS
+---

 # One Quick Way to Drastically Reduce your iOS App's Download Size

 **Before you read this article: Apple says that is will reduce the download size of all apps by 50% by "packaging" them differently.
 They are probably fixing the problems that this article provides workarounds for, making this article irrelevant.
 However, I will leave the article up for general interest.**